 Prior to registering for English and/or Mathematics courses, students must first take placement tests in reading, mathematics and writing skills.
 This assessment will be used to place the student in the appropriate college or foundation course.
 Placement tests are also required to register for/ be admitted to certain courses and programs.
-See the Academic Placement Policy discussion in this catalog for details.
+Placement testing may be waived based on SAT scores.
+See the Academic Placement Policy discussion in this catalog for more details.
 Students will not be denied admission based on placement test scores.
 However, students may be required to successfully complete a developmental skills course prior to beginning coursework in the program of study to which they have been admitted.